HariChandana4902/Food-Order-Management-System/README.md

-This is the basic responsive, static template of Food Order Management System web application.
+This is a responsive, static template of Food Order Management System web application.
-This was built using HTML and CSS.
+The Template of food order Management system has been built using HTML and CSS.